-Ecology adopted a rule in 2019 to transition away from the use of potent greenhouse gases known as hydrofluorocarbons, or HFCs, in products and equipment starting Jan.
+Ecology adopted a rule in 2019 to transition away from using potent greenhouse gases known as hydrofluorocarbons (or HFCs) in products and equipment starting Jan.
 1, 2020.

-All manufacturers were required to notify us by Dec.
-31, 2019 about the status of each product class that uses restricted HFCs.
-To do that:
+All manufacturers must notify us about the status of each product class using restricted HFCs.

 - Fill out the notification form using Adobe Reader.
 (Do not use Adobe Pro.)